ttoohey/idor/readme.md

   scope, or 'CONTEXT' to read a value from the `idor` property of the `context` object.

-`IndirectIdDirective.setOptions()` is used to initialise the idor Node constructor with a unique application-specific salt.
+`IndirectIdDirective.setOptions()` is used to initialise the idor Idor constructor with a unique application-specific salt.

 `IndirectIdDirective.mergeScopeResolvers()` allows extending the possible values